Herrie82/awesome-floss-mobile/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-#### We have many operating systems, apps and hardware projects, trying to push for a free/libre/open source mobile device.
+We have many operating systems, apps and hardware projects, trying to push for a free/libre/open source mobile device.
 This page attempts to compile all these projects, state the project goals, and to give a real world review.
 With this you will know what to throw your support behind.

+## Android System Apps

+** **

+* F-Droid - Repository and app containing only FLOSS software.
+Has a decent selection.
+* microG - FLOSS reimplementation of the Google Play Services,
+* Yalp Store -

 ## Android Forks